-Folliculitis is the name given to a group of skin conditions in which there are inflamed hair follicles.
+Folliculitis means an inflamed hair follicle due to any cause.
 The result is a tender red spot, often with a surface pustule.

 Folliculitis may be superficial or deep.
 It can affect anywhere there are hairs, including chest, back, buttocks, arms, and legs.
 Acne and its variants are also types of folliculitis.

 Folliculitis can be due to infection, occlusion (blockage), irritation and various skin diseases.

 Swabs should be taken from the pustules for cytology and culture in the laboratory to determine if folliculitis is due to an infection.

 Bacterial folliculitis is commonly due to Staphylococcus aureus.
 If the infection involves the deep part of the follicle, it results in a painful boil.
 Recommended treatment includes careful hygiene, antiseptic cleanser or cream, antibiotic ointment, or oral antibiotics.

-Spa pool folliculitis is due to infection with Pseudomonas aeruginosa, which thrives in inadequately chlorinated warm water.
+Spa pool folliculitis is due to infection with Pseudomonas aeruginosa, which thrives in warm water.
 Gram-negative folliculitis is a pustular facial eruption also due to infection with Pseudomonas aeruginosa or other similar organisms.
 When it appears, it usually follows tetracycline treatment of acne but is quite rare.

 The most common yeast to cause a folliculitis is Pityrosporum ovale, also known as Malassezia.
-Malassezia folliculitis (Pityrosporum folliculitis) is an itchy acne-like condition usually affecting the upper trunk of a young adult.
-Treatment includes avoiding moisturisers, stopping any antibiotics and topical antifungal or oral antifungal medication for several weeks.
+Malassezia folliculitis (pityrosporum folliculitis) is an itchy acne-like condition usually affecting the upper trunk of a young adult.
+Treatment includes avoiding moisturisers, stopping any antibiotics and using topical antifungal or oral antifungal medication for several weeks.

 Ringworm of the scalp (tinea capitis) usually results in scaling and hair loss, but sometimes results in folliculitis.
 In New Zealand, cat ringworm (Microsporum canis) is the commonest organism causing scalp fungal infection.
 Other fungi such as Trichophyton tonsurans are increasingly reported.
-Treatment is with oral antifungal agents for several months.
+Treatment is with an oral antifungal agent for several months.

 Folliculitis may be caused by the herpes simplex virus.
 This tends to be tender and resolves without treatment in around ten days.
 Severe recurrent attacks may be treated with aciclovir and other antiviral agents.